 In developing and executing this report, we received valuable input from individual patients and patient advocacy groups throughout the scoping and evidence development process.
-We received public comments on our draft scoping document from two patient advocacy groups and a patient treated for bladder cancer.
+We received open input and public comments on our draft scoping document from two patient advocacy groups and five patients treated for bladder cancer.
 Below we summarize the key insights derived from this input.